isralduke/thatbook/30-amos.md

 > from Jerusalem he comes bellowing!
 > The shepherds’ pastures wilt;
 > the summit of Carmel withers.”

-> <a name="1:3">1:3</a> This is what the Lord says:
+<a name="1:3">1:3</a> This is what the Lord says:

-> “Because Damascus has committed three crimes—
+> “Because Damascus has committed three crimes —
-> make that four!—I will not revoke my decree of judgment.
+> make that four! — I will not revoke my decree of judgment.
 > They ripped through Gilead like threshing boards with iron teeth.
 > <a name="1:4">1:4</a> So I will set Hazael’s house on fire;
 > fire will consume Ben-hadad’s fortresses.